harrisonlab/phytophthora_fragariae/OrthoFinder.md

 493
 ```

-# The Race 1 transcription factor and transcriptional regulators that were not found in orthogroups were identified
+## The Race 1 TF/TRs that were not found in orthogroups were identified

 ```bash
 for num in 1